SiliconLabs/wifi_combo_applications/iot-pa-wifi-ssl_client_example/ssl_client/readme.md

 This Application explains to the user how to:

 - Connect the device to an Access point and get an IP address through DHCP
-- Open TCP Server socket over SSL at Access point using OpenSSL
+- Open TCP Server socket over SSL using OpenSSL
 - Establish TCP connection over SSL with a TCP server opened on remote peer
 - Send TCP data from the WiSeConnect device to a remote device